HaleyACS/whdc/README.md

 Usage instructions are provided in the linked local PDF File: [Usage_instructions.pdf](Usage_instructions.pdf)

 ### Usage

 1. Create a token in the https://whdc.shdw.fr/whdctokens.php UI.
 2. Configure the Webhook Notification channel using that token in the DX O2 settings menue.
-3. Check the submitted token (note you need the token) under https://whdc.shdw.fr/whdclist.php Youu have to reload the whdclist manually.
+3. Check the submitted token (note you need the token) under https://whdc.shdw.fr/whdclist.php You have to reload the whdclist manually.
 Eventually a auto-reload can be addded, but it is not required.

 ### Technical